 Whether you’re a weekend warrior or a professional athlete, you don’t want a sports injury to keep you away from the game you love.
 As experts in sports medicine, Kevin McElroy, DO, and Steven Ferrer, MD, and the team at Progressive Spine & Sports Medicine offer radiofrequency ablation, a quick, effective treatment to get rid of unsightly veins without surgery or downtime.
-Find out more by calling the Ramsey, New Jersey, office or scheduling a consultation online.
+Find out more by calling the Glen Rock, New Jersey, office or scheduling a consultation online.

 Varicose veins are enlarged, bumpy, twisted, and discolored veins that show up near the surface of your skin.
 Varicose veins usually occur due to weakened veins and valves in your feet and legs.
 Blood can flow in the wrong direction when valves and veins don’t function properly.

 With varicose veins, you might experience itching or burning skin, ulcers, aching, cramps, swelling, and restless legs.